igorbrigadir/awesome-twitter-algo/README.md

 The Elon Musk / Democrat / Republican Code: [Now Removed](https://github.com/twitter/the-algorithm/commit/ec83d01dcaebf369444d75ed04b3625a0a645eb9).
 One of the first widely shared cases, falsely assuming this is something that directly affects Recommendations when it was actually for internal A/B testing, to monitor for effects (DDG is Duck Duck Goose, the A/B Testing Platfom).
 It was also mentioned in [the space](https://twitter.com/elonmusk/status/1641880448061120513) and denied there.
 However, a former twitter employee also offered an [alternative explanation](https://twitter.com/igb/status/1641910616939167745) (A/B Testing measures behavior, so one way or another Twitter is tuning your TL, indirectly).

 ### Ukraine
-There are two mentions related to Ukraine in the Twiter Algo repo.
+There are two mentions related to Ukraine in the Twitter Algo repo.
 Whereas [one of them](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/visibilitylib/src/main/scala/com/twitter/visibility/rules/PublicInterestRules.scala#L54) is a flag for Ukraine-related misinformation used for moderation, or warning labels, there is another _safety label_ for Twitter Spaces called _[UkraineCrisisTopic](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/visibilitylib/src/main/scala/com/twitter/visibility/models/SpaceSafetyLabelType.scala#L39)_.
 Here are some facts about these labels and their function:
   * Each safety label "[describes a particular policy violation, and usually leads to reduced visibility of the labeled entity in product surfaces](https://github.com/twitter/the-algorithm/blob/main/visibilitylib/README.md)"
   * `SafetyLabel` results in tweet interstitial or notice, are publicly [documented here previously](https://help.twitter.com/en/resources/addressing-misleading-info) and specifically for [Armed Conflicts here](https://help.twitter.com/en/rules-and-policies/crisis-misinformation).
   * All [other Twitter Spaces safety labels](https://github.com/twitter/the-algorithm/blob/7f90d0ca342b928b479b512ec51ac2c3821f5922/visibilitylib/src/main/scala/com/twitter/visibility/models/SpaceSafetyLabelType.scala#L26) are related to misinformation, NSFW, toxic or harmful content, DMCA takedowns, etc.

 ## Changes

-+ 2 hours after it was released, [Twitter removed](https://github.com/twitter/the-algorithm/compare/ef4c5eb65e6e04fac4f0e1fa8bbeff56b75c1f98...ec83d01dcaebf369444d75ed04b3625a0a645eb9) feature flags that specifically higlighted Elon's account
++ 2 hours after it was released, [Twitter removed](https://github.com/twitter/the-algorithm/compare/ef4c5eb65e6e04fac4f0e1fa8bbeff56b75c1f98...ec83d01dcaebf369444d75ed04b3625a0a645eb9) feature flags that specifically highlighted Elon's account

 ## Discussions about The Algorithm Elsewhere